alicemunsal/dohex/DoHex2.md

 we can add lib if we need model or transformation sample app design, folder structure graphs and model code gap

+Software Architecture is the blueprint of the software system.
+It is about making fundamental choices that are hard to change.
+Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.

 ### References
 [^1]: Hexagonal architecture https://alistair.cockburn.us/hexagonal-architecture/